-South Carolina’s geographic position at subtropical latitudes and along the southeastern coast of the North American continent adjacent to the Atlantic Ocean gives it a humid climate with hot summers and mild winters.
-The Appalachian Mountains to the north and west tend to partially shield the state from cold air masses approaching from the northwest, making for somewhat milder winters than locations to the west of the mountains.
-However, these mountains are not high enough to fully block these air masses and occasional periods of very cold conditions do occur.
-Clockwise circulation of air around a semi-permanent high pressure system in the North Atlantic Ocean (the “Bermuda High”) provides a persistent flow of warm, moist from the Atlantic during the warmer half of the year.
-The annual average temperature varies across the state from the mid-50s (°F) in the mountains to the mid-60s (°F) along the coast.
+South Carolina’s geographic position at subtropical latitudes and adjacent to the Atlantic Ocean gives it a humid climate with hot summers and mild winters.
+The Appalachian Mountains to the north and west tend to partially shield the state from cold air masses approaching from the northwest, making winters milder than those in locations to the west of the mountains.
+However, the mountains are not high enough to fully block these air masses, so occasional periods of very cold conditions occur.
+Clockwise circulation of air around the Bermuda High, a semipermanent high-pressure system in the North Atlantic Ocean, provides a persistent flow of warm, moist air from the Atlantic during the warmer half of the year.
+The annual average (1991–2020 normals) temperature varies across the state from the mid-50s (°F) in the mountains to the mid-60s (°F) along the coast.
 During January, average temperatures range from 40°F in the north to around 47°F in the Lowcountry.
-Similar northwest to southeast temperature gradients also occur in the summer, with average temperatures in July ranging from 76°F in the north, to 82°F in the Midlands and coastal Lowcountry.
+Similar northwest to southeast temperature gradients also occur in the summer, with average temperatures in July ranging from 76°F in the northwest to 82°F in the Midlands and coastal Lowcountry.

-Under a higher emissions pathway, historically unprecedented warming is projected by the end of the 21st century (Figure 1).
-Even under a pathway of lower greenhouse gas emissions, average annual temperatures are projected to most likely exceed historical record levels by the middle of the 21st century.
-However, there is a large range of temperature increases under both pathways, and under the lower pathway, a few projections are only slightly warmer than historical records.
+Under a higher emissions pathway, historically unprecedented warming is projected during this century (Figure 1).
+Even under a lower emissions pathway, annual average temperatures are projected to most likely exceed historical record levels by the middle of this century.
+However, a large range of temperature increases is projected under both pathways, and under the lower pathway, a few projections are only slightly warmer than historical records.
 Increases in the number of extremely hot days and decreases in the number of extremely cold days are projected to accompany the overall warming.

-Since 1921, the sea level at Charleston has risen by 1.3 inches per decade, nearly double the global sea level rise of 0.7 inches per decade.
-Sea level rise is an important concern in South Carolina due to its extensive coastline.
-The coast includes an abundance of salt marshes and estuaries, as well as natural seaports such as Georgetown and Charleston.
-Today, more than 800 square miles of coastal land near the Charleston area lie less than 4 feet above the high tide line.
+Global sea level is projected to rise another 1–8 feet, with a likely range of 1–4 feet, by 2100 as a result of both past and future emissions from human activities (Figure 5).
+Since 1921, sea level at Charleston has risen by 1.3 inches per decade, nearly double the global sea level rise of 0.7 inches per decade.
+Sea level rise is an important concern in South Carolina due to the state’s extensive coastline, which includes an abundance of salt marshes and estuaries, as well as natural seaports such as Georgetown and Charleston.
+Today, more than 800 square miles of coastal land near the Charleston area lies less than 4 feet above the high tide line.
 Sea level rise has caused an increase in tidal floods associated with nuisance-level impacts.
 Nuisance floods are events in which water levels exceed the local threshold (set by NOAA’s National Weather Service) for minor impacts.
 These events can damage infrastructure, cause road closures, and overwhelm storm drains.
-As sea level has risen along the South Carolina coastline, the number of tidal flood days (all days exceeding the nuisance level threshold) has also increased, with the greatest number occurring in 2015 (Figure 6).
+As sea level has risen along the South Carolina coastline, the number of tidal flood days (all days exceeding the nuisance level threshold) has also increased, with the greatest number (14 days) occurring in 2020 (Figure 6).
 Even marginal amounts of sea level rise increase the likelihood of less common flooding events by amplifying tide and storm surge.
-Global sea level is projected to rise another 1 to 4 feet globally by 2100 as a result of both past and future emissions from human activities (Figure 5) and greater rises are likely for South Carolina following historical trends.
+Greater rises are likely for South Carolina, following historical trends.
 Some state-level estimates project a rise of 3.9 feet by 2100 as compared to 2012, after accounting for local effects of land subsidence.
 Projected sea level rise will likely result in increased coastal flooding, coastal erosion, and disruptions to coastal and estuarine ecosystems.